Helpmewithbiblestudy.org

 Author's Bias | Interpretation: conservative | Inclination: promise | Seminary: none

-Since the fourth trumpet, there was considerable foreboding of the last three trumpets, because each caused the eagle to express a "woe" (Rev 8:13).
-Generating this expression of sorrow for those remaining on earth are the coming serious judgments of God.
+Since the fourth trumpet, the last three trumpets were foreboding, because each caused the eagle to express a "woe" (Rev 8:13).
+Their expression of sorrow was for those remaining on earth, because these coming judgments were God’s expression of wrath directly on human beings.
 And as each trumpet sounds, a countdown of woes ensues.

 After the fourth trumpet: